What about prepaid virtual cards?

 Some accounts also come with a plastic credit card (or the option of getting one), while others are totally digital.

-Let's look at some of the different instant, virtual credit cards you can get in Australia, including whether they are virtual-only or send you a physical, plastic card as well.
+Bankwest, Bendigo Bank and Westpac are among the banks that offer virtual credit cards you can start using once you're approved.
+Here are some more details on different instant, virtual credit cards you can get in Australia, including whether they are virtual-only or send you a physical card as well.

 |Westpac Flex Card (virtual and physical)||A no interest, flat fee credit card that offers a virtual card you can start using once your application is approved.|